Skógafoss waterfall has been my all-time favourite waterfall in Iceland since I first visited it as a child with my parents.

-There are steps leading up to an observation platform above Skógafoss, i.e. if one is up to it as there are 527 steps all in all, depending on where you start from.
-I have only once climbed these steps on a very cold and extremely windy November day, which left me almost flying in the air!
+Steps lead up to an observation platform above Skógafoss, i.e. if one is up for it, as there are all in all some 527 steps, depending on from where you start.
+I once climbed these steps on a very cold and extremely windy November day, which left me almost flying in the air!

 But it is well worth climbing up all these steps to see Skógafoss from above and the beautiful view from up there.

-Skógafoss is only one of the waterfalls in Skógá river, there are 20+ other smaller waterfalls in this river above Skógafoss, which I will be exploring next summer!
+Skógafoss is only one of the waterfalls in Skógá river, there are 20+ other smaller waterfalls in this river above Skógafoss, some of which I will hopefully be exploring next summer!

-When you start seeing the waterfall from the ring-road it looks like a painting - ever so beautiful and majestic!
-My photo doesn't do it justice though as it is taken on a winter day, when everything is still yellow.
+When you start seeing the waterfall from the ring road, it looks like a painting; ever so beautiful and majestic!

-There is a legend connected to Skógafoss waterfall - it is believed that behind it you can find a chest filled with gold and treasures.
+A legend is connected to Skógafoss waterfall; it is believed that behind it you can find a chest filled with gold and treasures.
 The story goes that Þrasi Þórólfsson, the Viking Settler at Skógar (Eystriskógar) in around 900, hid the chest and it is said that the first man who goes there will find great treasures.

-I found this folkore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason:
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason:

 A river ran through their lands, called Fúlilækur, and then Jökulsár glacial river in Sólheimasandur plains.
 Landnáma states that both of them distributed this river to the other's land as neither of them wanted to have this smelly river close.
 This resulted in the sand, called Sólheimasandur plains, being void of grass - and one can still see many runways in the sand where the river has run at each given time.

-It is said that in this location Þrasi and Loðmundur stayed while they were quarrelling and both Landnáma and the folklore state that they made peace by the gorges and decided on making the river fall onto the sand plains by the shortest distance to the ocean.
+It is said that in this location Þrasi and Loðmundur stayed while they were quarreling and both Landnáma and the folklore state that they made peace by the gorges and decided on making the river fall onto the sand plains by the shortest distance to the sea.

 But it seems like there is always a whirl in this river and that one wave seeks upstream, while the other falls downwards, and the story goes that this unnaturalness of the river stems from the fight between Þrasi and Loðmundur.